rwtodd/small_programs_2018/bascat/README.md

 There are actually a fair amount of .BAS files out there in the default tokenized format, but you'd need a working GWBASIC/BASICA to see the source.

-There are two versions here... in python and common-lisp.
+There are three versions here... in python, java, and common-lisp.
 See below for a list of other versions I've written.
-I installed the python version as a module `toys.y2018.bascat`.

 ## Unprotect Feature